 You will receive free standard shipping on orders with a value of EUR 75 or more.
-For less orders delivery fee across Europe is ~EUR 2-15 depending on weight un order sum (minimal weight and expensive goods ~ 2 EUR, weighty discounted glass beads and metal tools can be 15 EUR)
+For less orders delivery fee across Europe is ~EUR 2-15 depending on weight, order sum and country (minimal weight and expensive goods ~ 2 EUR, weighty discounted glass beads and metal tools can be 15 EUR)

 All products will be shipped mainly via Latvian post office with, if necessary will forward it to any other shipping or delivery company around the globe.
 All products ordered will be dispatched with the next working day (Monday to Friday) following a payment check.
 If you have any special requirements or requests please let us know at the point of order so that we can endeavour to make these happen for you.

 PayPal enables individuals and businesses to send and receive electronic money online.
 It also provides other financial and non-financial services closely related to online payments.
 These services are collectively referred to hereafter as the “Service”

 You can use the Service to make single or “one-off” payments or you can open an account with us which will allow you to make regular payments

 PayPal does not provide credit and/or escrow services

 Who provides the Service?

 The Service is provided by PayPal (Europe) S.à r.l. & Cie, S.C.A. to registered users in the European Union (each a “User”)